 Video of the Day

 So, why 500 calories?
-Keep in mind that, in order to lose a pound of fat, you need to create a deficit of 3,500 calories.
+Keep in mind that, in order to lose a pound of fat, you need to create a deficit of about 3,500 calories.
 To achieve this, you can bump up your exercise (i.e. expend more energy), eat a bit less (i.e. take in less energy) or do a combination of both.

 If you can figure out how to cut 500 calories a day from your diet, you will create a deficit of 3,500 over the course of seven days, which should lead to a 1-pound weight loss per week.
 This pace is considered by experts to be both safe and sustainable, per the Mayo Clinic.